cyanmage/image-classification-using-aws-sagemaker/README.md

 #### 3) Metrics of hyperparameter tuning jobs (What is logged internally in the program and that the hook exploits):
 ![](img/HYPERPARAMETER_TUNING/Metrics_of_hyperparameter_tuning_jobs.jpg)

+Some metrics may be useful during the training
 #### 4) Cloudwatch metrics during the training process (what AWS sees externally):
 ![](img/HYPERPARAMETER_TUNING/metric_cpu_utilization.jpg)